Why Penetration Testing?

 Network Penetration Testing

-The more access your customers and employees have to your networks and systems, the more potential entry points there are for a malicious attacker.
-With different types of networks available, it stands to reason that there are penetration tests specifically designed for each of their unique security threats.
+The more access your customers and employees have to your networks and systems, the more potential entry points a malicious attacker has.
+With different types of networks available, it stands to reason that penetration tests are specifically designed for each of their unique security threats.

-A Network Penetration Test can be performed on any type of network that you have, such as internal, external, and wireless networks.
-TraceSecurity also offers a collaborative penetration test, called Purple Team Penetration Testing, that involves coordination of our Red Team and your Blue Team to verify your internal detection as the ethical hacks occur.
+A Network Penetration Test can be performed on different networks, such as internal, external, and wireless networks.
+TraceSecurity also offers a collaborative penetration test called Purple Team Penetration Testing, which involves coordinating our Red Team (the attackers) and your Blue Team (the defenders) to verify your internal detection as ethical hacks occur.

 Applications are typically your most public exposure point, which makes them at high risk of exposing sensitive information or allowing unauthorized access.
 These could be web applications, mobile applications for iOS, Android, or tablets, or even the APIs used to connect your various applications.